idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Let's show them what two hands can do!
 - Want to grab a drink when we're done?
 - I think we should drop by a merchant soon.
-- I'm glad the sun isn't shining, it can't be better.
-- Could we get out of the sun?
-- Oh my, rain again.
 - Not my favourite village, it feels odd.
 - This intrigues me, we should spend some time here.
 - This city's life never seems to fade, even under current circumstances.